Science News Roundup: Chile's ALMA seeks to double capacity in a decade after a slow re-opening; Ghana startup strives for greater African representation in cancer research and more | Science-Environment

 Ghana startup strives for greater African representation in cancer research

-In the open-air kitchen of a small research clinic in Ghana's capital, Accra, pathologist Kafui Akakpo carefully carved a piece of cancerous breast tissue into a sample smaller than a matchbox.
-Hundreds of other samples bobbed around him in plastic jars of formaldehyde, but this one would soon travel across town to Yemaachi Biotech, Ghanaian research, and diagnostics startup that Akakpo thinks could change African cancer studies forever.

-Uncrewed Boeing Starliner capsule undocks from the space station for return to Earth
+Uncrewed Boeing Starliner capsule undocks from space station for return to Earth

 The uncrewed new Boeing Starliner capsule undocked from the International Space Station on Wednesday to begin a descent back to Earth from its first journey to the outpost, nearing the end of a high-stakes test flight as NASA's next vehicle for carrying humans to orbit.
 Less than a week after its launch from the Cape Canaveral U.S. Space Force Base in Florida, the CST-100 Starliner autonomously separated from the space station at 2:36 p.m.
 EDT (1836 GMT) to embark on a five-hour-plus return flight.